 - PET is the only imaging technique that can differentiate between the dementias, ruling out Alzheimer's for example, and positively diagnosing a metabolic pattern for Pick's and Huntington's disease.
 This is extremely important for directing patient treatment programs, since most dementias are not yet curable.
 PET is also being used by scientists searching for answers to these diseases.
 Hopefully, there will be a cure soon.

-- Brain tumor evaluation was the first demonstrated clinical application of PET and is now used to grade the degree of malignancy, check for recurrence--especially differentiating surgical changes like scar tissue fromm recurrent tumor, provide physicians with prognostic information, and pinpoint the most active tissue for biopsy.
+- Brain tumor evaluation was the first demonstrated clinical application of PET and is now used to grade the degree of malignancy, check for recurrence - especially differentiating surgical changes like scar tissue from recurrent tumor, provide physicians with prognostic information, and pinpoint the most active tissue for biopsy.

 Approximately two million adults and 500,000 children have been diagnosed with epilepsy (seizure disorder) in the United States.
 Epilepsy is a devastating condition that encroaches upon every facet of the patient's life - it is difficult to work, many are not allowed to drive, and most all sufferers feel the effects of its negative stigma.
 Epilepsy is a generic term used to define many different types of seizure disorders.
 A person that has recurring seizures is said to have epilepsy.
 A seizure is a disturbance of the electrical activity in the brain.
 Most often the cause of these seizures is unknown.